synacktiv/rulesfinder/README.md

  * having a a minimum substring size of 4 or 5 ;
  * only using real passwords in the cleartext corpus ;
  * using dictionnaries you will actually use during a cracking session.
-That means short dictionnaries for rules meant for hard hashes, and long dictionnaries for rules meant for fast hashes.
+That means short dictionnaries for rules you will use against hard hashes, and long dictionnaries for rules you will use against fast hashes.